apohllo/srx-polish/README.md

 = DESCRIPTION

-'srx-polish' is a Ruby library containint Polish sentence segmentation rules based on SRX rules defined by Marcin Miłkowski: http://morfologik.blogspot.com/2009/11/talking-about-srx-in-lt-during-ltc.html
+'srx-polish' is a Ruby library containing Polish sentence and word segmentation rules.
+The sentence segementation rules are based on rules defined by Marcin Miłkowski: http://morfologik.blogspot.com/2009/11/talking-about-srx-in-lt-during-ltc.html

 = FEATURES/PROBLEMS